Introducing Italy’s ‘Big Three’ Volcanoes

 Type of volcano: Strato-volcano

-Last time it erupted: It has erupted over 50 times and last erupted in 1944 during WWII, destroying US bomber planes stationed a few kilometres away.
+Last eruption: It has erupted over 50 times and last erupted in 1944 during WWII, destroying US bomber planes stationed a few kilometres away.

 Most deadly eruption: The world famous 79 AD eruption may have killed more than 16,000 people.
 Ash, mud and rocks from this eruption buried the cities of Pompeii and Herculaneum.